griffithlab/pVACtools/docs/pvacseq/errors.rst

 Although the input VCF was annotated with VEP, it is missing the required annotations provided by the VEP Downstream plugin.
-The input VCF will need to be reannotated using all of the required arguments as outline in the :ref:`Input File Preparation section <vep>` of the documentation.
+The input VCF will need to be reannotated using all of the required arguments as outlined in the :ref:`Input File Preparation section <vep>` of the documentation.

 **VCF doesn't contain VEP WildtypeProtein annotations.
 Please re-annotate the VCF with VEP and the Wildtype and Downstream plugins.**

 Although the input VCF was annotated with VEP, it is missing the required annotations provided by the VEP Wildtype plugin.
-The input VCF will need to be reannotated using all of the required arguments as outline in the :ref:`Input File Preparation section <vep>` of the documentation.
+The input VCF will need to be reannotated using all of the required arguments as outlined in the :ref:`Input File Preparation section <vep>` of the documentation.

 **Proximal Variants VCF does not contain a CSQ header.
 Please annotate the VCF with VEP before running it.**